 I was laid on the cold tiled floor in pain, unable to move.
 Pippin immediately came over and lay very very close to me, as if he sensed something was wrong.

 Watch this funny Maine Coon cat performing tricks for its owner, on this Youtube video from the Youtube channel Maine Coon Felix.

 Please note that DNA tests are not yet 100% accurate.
-If you are still interested in buying a cat DNA, I recommend using this DNA test.
+If you are still interested in buying a cat DNA test, I recommend using this DNA test.
 It is available via Amazon, and the reviews rate it highly.

 Do I Have A Maine Coon Kitten?